 A student may face disciplinary actions such as administrative actions, suspension, expulsion, etc. per California Education Codes 48900 and 48915.
 A student may be suspended or expelled for acts which are related to school activity or attendance while on the school grounds, while going to or coming from school, during the lunch period whether on or off campus, and during or while going to or coming from a school sponsored activity.
 Administrators have the authority to suspend students from school for up to five (5) days.
-Teachers have the authority to suspend students from the classroom for up to two (2) days.
-A parent conference will be held for the purpose of addressing the inappropriate behavior.
+Teachers have the authority to suspend students from school for up to five (5) days.
+Teachers have the authority to suspend students from school activity.
+Administrators of addressing the inappropriate behavior.
 Suspensions shall be imposed only when other means of correction fail to bring about proper conduct or if conduct violates pertinent California Education Codes.
 A student may be immediately suspended for offenses (a) through (m) of the Suspension Form if the student presents a danger to persons or property, or if the student threatens to disrupt the instructional process.